Darknoon5891/isc-web-dhcp-manager/README.md

    ```

 The deployment script will automatically:

 - Install system dependencies (Python 3.11, nginx, isc-dhcp-server)
 - Create a dedicated `dhcp-manager` system user
 - Set up the backend with gunicorn
-- Configure nginx as a reverse proxy
+- **Generate self-signed SSL certificate** (10-year validity with FQDN, hostname, and localhost in SAN)
+- **Configure nginx with HTTPS** (TLS 1.2/1.3, security headers, HTTP→HTTPS redirect)
 - Set up proper file permissions for `/etc/dhcp/dhcpd.conf`
 - Create systemd service for auto-start
 - Configure sudoers for service management
+- **Intelligently detect and configure DHCP**:
+  - Preserves existing configs with host declarations
+  - Recreates default/invalid configs from fresh ISC DHCP installs
-- Detect network interface and configure DHCP server
+  - Auto-detects network interface and subnet
+  - Automatically restarts DHCP service when config is recreated

-After deployment completes, the application will be accessible at `http://<your-server-ip>`
+After deployment completes, the application will be accessible at `https://<your-server-ip>`

 **Important Notes:**

 - The script expects the application files to be in `/app` directory.
 Adjust `APP_SOURCE` and `FRONTEND_SOURCE` variables in `deploy.sh` if your path differs.
 - The script will auto-detect your network interface and configure DHCP subnet automatically
 - DHCP range is set to `.100 - .200` by default (configurable in the script)
+- **Self-signed SSL certificate**: Browsers will show security warnings on first access (click "Advanced" → "Proceed")
+- The script intelligently handles ISC DHCP configuration scenarios:
+  - Fresh install with no config → creates new config
+  - Fresh install with default config (commented out) → creates new config
+  - Existing config with hosts → preserves user configuration
+  - Reinstall scenarios → preserves or recreates based on content analysis

 ### Manual Development Setup